sonyhome/SerialMenu/README.md

 Global variables use 263 bytes (12%) of dynamic memory, leaving 1785 bytes for local variables.
 Maximum is 2048 bytes.
 ```
 **Overhead: 1150B code, 43B data**
-The 3 routines added extra code and another 32B of space used.
+The 3 routines used linked extra code and claimed 32B of SRAM.
 I don't know where that went.

 ### Adding a menu with 2 entries:
-Since the goal is to use the least SRAM data memory, we'll declare a small menu with two entries where the text is stored in FLASH memory via the PROGMEM keyword.
+Since the goal is to use the least SRAM data memory, we'll declare a small menu with two entries, storing the text in FLASH memory via the PROGMEM keyword.
 Here's the full modified program:
 ```C++
 /*
   LED bar graph